-Schedule a televisit or in-person appointment with your CHI St. Joseph and Texas A&M Health Network primary care physician to manage your chronic conditions and get a snapshot of your overall health.
+Schedule a televisit or in-person appointment with your St. Joseph and Texas A&M Health Network primary care physician to manage your chronic conditions and get a snapshot of your overall health.

 European Respiratory Society | Control of asthma in real life: still a valuable goal?